Russell Woollen

-[Charles] Russell Woollen (born Hartford, Connecticut January 7, 1923, died March 16, 1994) was an American keyboard artist and composer.
+Charles Russell Woollen (January 7, 1923, Hartford, Connecticut – March 16, 1994) was an American keyboard artist and composer.

 With composers Robert Evett (1922–1975), and Robert Parris (1924–1999), he was a key figure in what might be considered a "Washington School" of composers, as termed by Irving Lowens, that flourished in the 1960s and 1970s.
 His many compositions, both vocal and instrumental, have been performed throughout the United States and Europe.